OsiriX-Foundation/kheops/README.md

 ### Add new language in KHEOPS

+> **Text length**: The translations for many languages frequently exceed the length of the corresponding English source.
+It could be a problem for the layout of graphical components (e.g. buttons).

-When you want add new language please respect the nomenclature already present.
+#### Files needed to add a new language

-Add the new JSON file for you language in the directory **KheopsUI/src/lang**.
+* Create a JSON file for you language in the directory **KheopsUI/src/lang**.
 For example `es.json`

-Add a JS file in the same directory **KheopsUI/src/lang**.
+* Create a JS file in the directory **KheopsUI/src/lang**.
 For example `es.js`

-The JS file will contain the following contains:
+Copy and past the following code into your created JS file and replace the `es` by your language created.

 ```
 import es from './es.json';